1979 Fastnet Race: Finishing yachts

-The handicap winner was the yacht Tenacious, designed by Sparkman & Stephens, owned and skippered by Ted Turner.
-The winner on elapsed time in the race was the 77-foot SV Condor of Bermuda, skippered by Peter Blake, which gained around 90 minutes on the leader, the SV Kialoa, after rounding the Fastnet rock, by the calculated risk of setting a spinnaker sail in the high wind conditions.
+The handicap winner was the yacht Tenacious, designed by Sparkman & Stephens and owned and skippered by Ted Turner.
+The winner of line honours was the 77 ft SV Condor of Bermuda, skippered by Peter Blake, which gained around 90 minutes on the leader, the SV Kialoa, after rounding the Fastnet rock, by the calculated risk of setting a spinnaker sail in the high wind conditions.
 Jim Kilroy of the Kialoa had broken his ribs and there was damage to the yacht's runners.
 SV Condor of Bermuda broke the Fastnet record by nearly eight hours (71h 37m 23s).